Introduction to Florida’s No-Fault Insurance Laws

 What Are the Damage Limits for Florida PIP Claims?

-One benefit of Florida’s PIP insurance claims is that you receive payment quickly after an auto accident.
+One benefit of PIP insurance claims in Boca Raton, FL is that you receive payment quickly after an auto accident.
 There’s no fight between insurance companies regarding who caused the crash.
 Additionally, what the insurance company must pay for is clearly outlined.

 The major drawback to PIP; however, is the legal maximums on reimbursement.
 In Florida, PIP coverage tops out at $10,000.
 No-fault insurance covers 80% of your medical expenses following a crash.
 It also reimburses you 60% for any lost wages stemming from missed employment.
 However, no matter how high your medical bills reach, $10,000 is the most you’ll see from your insurance company under Florida’s PIP laws.